Encarnacion, Sanchez hurt as Yankees sweep Tigers in doubleheader - TSN.ca

 It's been an injury-plagued season for the Yankees — slugger Giancarlo Stanton has played only nine games.
 Encarnación missed 30 games with a broken right wrist after he was hit by pitch from Boston's Josh Smith on Aug.
 3.

-Happ entered Thursday with a 15 1/3-inning scoreless streak and pitched shutout ball until the fifth, when Dawel Lugo hit a two-run homer with two outs.
-Christin Stewart singled and Boone brought in Chad Green (4-4), who allowed one run over 2 1/3 innings against the team that drafted him in 2013.
-The Yankees said Happ had left biceps tendinitis and would return to New York to be examined.
+Happ pitched shutout ball until the fifth, when Dawel Lugo hit a two-run homer with two outs.
+Christin Stewart singled and Boone brought in Chad Green (4-4), who allowed one run over 2 1/3 innings.
+The Yankees said Happ had left biceps tendinitis.

 "It has been an issue for the last few starts — maybe the last three to five," Happ said.
 "It's something I've been able to pitch through, but hopefully we can find something so I can get in my work in between starts."

-Boone stressed that Happ's pitch count was the reason he didn't finish the fifth inning, not the injury.

 Luke Voit also homered for the Yankees in the first game.
-Detroit's Matthew Boyd (8-11) gave up three earned runs, three hits and four walks in five innings.
+Detroit's Matthew Boyd (8-11) gave up two earned runs, three hits and four walks in five innings.

 TRAINER'S ROOM

 Yankees: RHP Ben Heller pitched in the opener, his first big league appearance since Oct.
 1, 2017.
-Heller had Tommy John surgery on April 6 last year and had a 0.66 ERA in 13 2/3 innings over 11 appearances during a minor league injury rehabilitation assignment. ...
+Heller had Tommy John surgery on April 6 last year. ...
 New York reinstated LHP Stephen Tarpley (left elbow) from the IL.

 Tigers: UT Niko Goodrum (groin) and CF JaCoby Jones (wrist) are both expected to miss the rest of the season.